 Mission Impossible II (2000) – Casio G-Shock DW6900-1V

 Daredevil spy Ethan Hunt goes the chunky 90s favourite route with the Casio G-Shock DW6900 that he sports in Mission Impossible II.
-The G-Shock markings have been removed for the movie and there’s a few added features to keep Ethan ahead of the game, but this watch is still available to buy for just under seventy quid, we can’t promise you’ll suddenly be able to hang off the edge of a cliff face with no rope, but you’ll always have the right time.
+The G-Shock markings have been removed for the movie and there are a few added features to keep Ethan ahead of the game, but this watch is still available to buy for just under seventy quid, we can’t promise you’ll suddenly be able to hang off the edge of a cliff face with no rope, but you’ll always have the right time.
 Check it out HERE.

 Jaws (1975) – Alsta Nautoscaph